kbilsted/CodeQualityAndReadability/Articles/Readability/PreferDeclarativeCodeOverImperativeCode.md

 }
 ```

+If you don't think about it, you almost don't see it.
+The grammar is quite readable.
+The grammar simply is `"commit", "-m", "<message>"` !

 ## Conclusion

-The declarative implementation is a bit more complex than the imperative implementation, but has a number of advantages.
+The declarative implementation is a bit more advanced than the imperative implementation, but has a number of advantages.

+1. The grammar is very readble and is not concerned with how a matching strategy is implemented.
-Since the declaration of the grammar is separate from the actual matching, we can improve the parser over time without needing to change our grammar specification (the `Config` variable above).
-The parser operates on the grammar and the grammar is (coincidentally) readily printable as a help text.
+2. Since the declaration of the grammar is separate from the actual matching, we can improve the parser over time without needing to change our grammar specification (the `Config` variable above).
+3. The parser operates on the grammar and the grammar is (coincidentally) readily printable as a help text.
 By printing the grammar as the documentation, *our documentation is never out of sync*.

-Lastly, and perhaps only important to the KBGit implementation, it is less lines of code!
+4. Lastly, and perhaps only important to the KBGit implementation, it is less lines of code!

 *I hope you feel inspired to do more declarative programming and less imperative programming in the future. :-)*